sitegeist/Sitegeist.LostInTranslation/README.md

       # The name of the language dimension.
 Usually needs no modification
       #
       languageDimensionName: 'language'

-      #
-      # When strategy "sync" is selected, this setting defines which languages
-      # to translate to which other languages
-      #
-      # This example would sync and translate all nodes in language "de" to "it" and "en"
-      #
-      # translationMapping:
-      #   de:
-      #     - 'it'
-      #     - 'en'
-      #
-      translationMapping: [ ]
 ```

 To enable automated translations for a language preset, just set `options.translationStrategy` to  `once` or `sync`.